 With over 2750 species of termites found worldwide, termites can be divided into three groups based on their location, namely; subterranean-, drywood- and dampwood termites.
 Subterranean and drywood termites are mainly responsible for damage to buildings and human-made structures.

 Building complex communities, termites belong to the family of social insects and a typical colony contains:

 - & reproductives

 Rats spread life-threatening diseases, cause severe structural damage and compete with man for food, due to these facts rats are a common pest worldwide.
 There are many different species of rats.
 Rats have a tendency to live alongside man, they invade buildings and eat his food.
-Rats are renown for spreading diseases that can be fatal to man.
+Rats are renowned for spreading diseases that can be fatal to man.
 Both, Weil’s disease and murine typhus are commonly spread by rats.
-Salmonella bacteria, viruses and parasites such as; nematodes and worms are organisms that are also commonly spread by rats.
+Salmonella, bacteria, viruses and parasites such as; nematodes and worms are organisms that are also commonly spread by rats.
 These organism pose a great risk to man’s health.
 Rats can cause severe damage to buildings and structures that can be very costly.
 Fires are often caused by rats gnawing on electric cables.
-Water- and gas pipes are also at risk of damage by rats and rat burrowing can compromise building foundations and damage water courses.
+Water and gas pipes are also at risk of damage by rats and rat burrowing can compromise building foundations and damage water courses.
 Keeping rats at bay can be very challenging, they are physically very strong and are known to have the ability to survive in water for days as well as having the capability of fitting through the slightest gaps in structures.

 Common types of rats found: